What410802/hik_camera/README.md

 # HikVision Camera Package in ROS2 Humble

-## Purpose
+## Purpose & Functionalities

 This package provides the functionality of using Hikvision cameras in ROS2 Humble.
-This includes reading and setting exposure time, gain, frame rate, pixel format, etc. from the ROS2 parameter system, as well as reading sequence numbers, frame rates, and other parameters from the camera and publishing them to the parameter system, and the most basic function of obtaining images from the camera and publishing them to the '/image_raw' topic, supporting reconnection and hardware frame rate output.
+This includes reading and setting exposure time, gain, frame rate, pixel format, etc. from the ROS2 parameter system, as well as reading sequence numbers, frame rates, and other parameters from the camera and publishing them to the parameter system, and the most basic function of obtaining images from the camera and publishing them to the '/image_raw' topic, supporting offline reconnection and hardware frame rate output.
+The commandline echo and the frame rate shown in `rviz2` both reached >160FPS.

 ## Usage